Who is Trident Asset Management?

 Trident Asset Management, LLC is a debt collection agency located in Alpharetta, Georgia.

 You may see Trident Asset Management listed on your credit report as a collections account as “Trident Asst”.
-This can happen if you forgot to pay a bill and your account was sent to a debt collector.
+This can happen when you forget to pay a bill.

 Who does Trident Asset Management collect for?